YCAMInterlab/Duration/README.md

 This will configure all necessary dependencies into openFrameworks/addons/ and the project should compile

 ## Version History
+ - Alpha 003 released February 2nd 2013
- - Alpha 002 released September 23nd
+ - Alpha 002 released September 23nd 2012
- - Alpha 001 released August 15th
+ - Alpha 001 released August 15th 2012

 ## Supported By ##